bigwhite37/dhelper/README.md

 # Elixir Debug
-Using to start debugger for elixir by debugger module in erlang.
+Using for elixir by debugger module in erlang.

 Eesure your elixir code in a mix project.